bioimageit/bioimageit/docs/documentation/parameter_exploration.md

 ![Atlas parameters](/docs/documentation/images/atlas_parameters.png)

 Execute the workflow to perform the 9 Atlas detections on the input image with the generated parameters.
-Open the resulting images in Napari by clicking on the obtained thumbnails to determine which parameter combination is best for the input image.
+Finally, open the resulting images in Napari by clicking on the obtained thumbnails to determine which parameter combination is best for the input image!

-Done!
+!!! note Note on the output names
+    By default, the Atlas `output_image` is defined as `{input_image.stem}_detections{input_image.exts}`.
+Thus, our images are named `13432_orig_detections0.tiff`.
+    BioImageIT automatically suffixed the output paths with indices to avoid collisions (which would result in overwriting the generated files).
+    This is good because our images have different names, but it would be even better if we had the parameter names in our filename to make them more explicit.
+For this purpose, we can rename the "Atlas" output to `{input_image.stem}_detections_gaussianstd{gaussian_std}_pvalue{p_value}{input_image.ext}`.
+    See the [outputs documentation]() for more information.